What is My Place, My Perspective?

-We are delighted to have been successful in getting support from the National Lottery through The Heritage Lottery Fund to develop an exciting new Saturday Activity Programme starting soon.
-Called My Place, My Perspective, we are partnering with Historic Environment Scotland and The Royal Botanic Gardens Edinburgh to deliver a three-year project that gives autistic young people a better sense of how they belong in, interact with and understand their part in our natural and built heritage.
+We are delighted to have been successful in getting support from the National Lottery through The Heritage Lottery Fund to develop My Place, My Perspective.
+We are partnering with Historic Environment Scotland and The Royal Botanic Gardens Edinburgh to deliver a three-year project that gives autistic young people a better sense of how they belong in, interact with and understand their part in our natural and built heritage.

-We will work with our partners to explore Edinburgh’s natural and built heritage in a structured programme of visits, activities and experiences that will give young people the chance to understand more of the what, why, where and when of the world in which they live.
+Working with our partners to explore Edinburgh’s natural and built heritage in a structured programme of visits, activities and experiences will give young people the chance to understand more of the what, why, where and when of the world in which they live.
 We want to engender in them a real feeling of being part of it, feeling that they are connected and that their perspective is not wrong, just different.

-My Place, My Perspective will run on alternate Saturdays through the year from 9:30 to 3:30 starting on 24th February 2018.
-The project will be based in Edinburgh with visits planned each session to the Royal Botanic Gardens or a site managed by Historic Environment Scotland.
+My Place, My Perspective will run on alternate Saturdays through the year from 9:30 to 3:30.
+The project is based in Edinburgh with visits planned each session to the Royal Botanic Gardens or a site managed by Historic Environment Scotland.

 Young people with autism aged 11 to 14 (or thereabouts) looking to be part of a daylong activity in a small group setting.

 Ideally, we would like the young people to be able to attend each session and stay with the project for most, if not all of the three years.
-We have built in some days for family members to see what has been achieved (every six months or so) and for the young people to celebrate their connections with their heritage.
+We have built in some days for family members to see what has been achieved (roughly every six months) and for the young people to celebrate their connections with their heritage.